How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Content that has been broadcast live can, with the right equipment and streaming platform, be streamed VOD.

 Some platforms, especially the free live streaming platforms such as Facebook Live, only allow for live streamed content.
-While using a free platform has its advantages for some businesses, those that wish to be able to capture their conference content for use on-demand need a platform that allows for both live streaming and VOD capture.
+While using a free platform has its advantages for some businesses, those that wish to be able to capture their virtual conference content for use on-demand need a platform that allows for both live streaming and VOD capture.

 Benefits of Streaming Virtual Events